 All the GPIO pads can be used as digital inputs, digital outputs, for LEDs, buttons and switches.
-In addition, all can be used as analog inputs (12-bit ADC).
-All but AO can be used for hardware capacitive touch.
+In addition, A1-A6 can be used as analog inputs (12-bit ADC) (TX and Audio can not!).
+All but Audio can be used for capacitive touch.
 All pads can also be used as hardware interrupt inputs.